openstack/openstack-manuals/doc/contributor-guide/source/quickstart/first-timers.rst

   Enter the user name that matches the user name in the :guilabel:`Settings` page at review.openstack.org.

-* Not a git repository error.
+* Not a git repository error

   If you see this error::